windingtree/org.id-sdk/packages/cli/docs/features.md

 Parameters:

-- IPFS API key: through env
+- IPFS API key: through env (or from project)
 - Project config file
 - Path to file